theallseeingeye/rapid-task-old/docs/architechture.md

 Installed Packages Explanation
 ------------------------------
 The installed packages must be written here with explanation for it's use.
 You must state the license use.
+        * *Before adding any packages, they must have a license and is approved*

 * Django REST Framework 3.7.1
     This framework sets up the Django project nicely for building web APIs.
 Required for React.js and third parties.